"Being frugal does not mean being cheap! It means being economical and avoiding waste." - Catherine Pulsifer

 Your undivided attention to this subject is necessary to find out there are many ways to take action.
 Whether you think you are being frugal or not, there are different paths to saving and being more conscious of your money.

 Earning is hard, spending is easy.
 We rationalize everything we spend our money on and convince ourselves that it’s well-deserved.
-But, the truth is you probably don’t need many of those items that are purchased “
+But, the truth is you probably don’t need many of those items that are purchased “in the moment”.

 As far as being frugal with your money, most people have a lot of room to save on their monthly expenses.
 We’ve all been guilty of wasting money from month to month, so let’s plan for 2019 to be a year of change.